Quebec - Data Protection Overview

 Data protection law in the province of Quebec is comprised of various federal and provincial statutes.
 These laws include data protection statutes of general application for both private and public organisations, as well as sector-specific statutes and related laws, such as anti-spam legislation.

-This Guidance Note has been drafted to take into consideration the significant changes that will be introduced by Bill 64.
-It is subject to change to reflect amendments to the current draft of Bill 64.
+This Guidance Note has been drafted to take into consideration the significant changes introduced by Law 25.

 At the provincial level, the Act Respecting the Protection of Personal Information in the Private Sector, CQLR P-39.1 ('the Quebec Private Sector Act') regulates the collection, use, and disclosure of personal information by private organisations (referred to as 'enterprises').
 Private organisations at the federal level are regulated by the Personal Information Protection and Electronic Documents Act 2000 ('PIPEDA').